Skip to main content

 LEGAL INTERNSHIP

 Qualifications: Applicants should have (i) an interest in public service and (ii) a desire to learn.
 They also must have superior attention to detail, work well under pressure, be self-motivated, and possess excellent written and oral communication skills.
 Hours can be flexible, but applicants willing to be in the office full time are preferred.
-Applications: Interested applicants should apply to this position by emailing a cover letter and resume to OversightJobs@mail.house.gov with “Internship Application” in the subject line.
+Applications: Interested applicants should apply to this position by emailing a cover letter and resume to OversightJobs@mail.house.gov(link sends email) with “Internship Application” in the subject line.
 No phone calls or drop-ins please.
 The office is an equal opportunity employer and encourages candidates from diverse backgrounds to apply.

 CLERK INTERNSHIP

 Primary responsibilities include administrative tasks such as answering phones, processing incoming mail, and assisting with Committee proceedings and events.
 Interns may also be asked to assist with investigative research or other projects as needed.
 Candidates with diverse backgrounds and experiences are strongly encouraged to apply.
+Candidates must be enrolled college students at the time the internship would take place.

-• Spring semester: applications due by November 1
+• Spring semester: applications due by November 15

-• Summer semester: applications due by March 1
+• Summer semester: applications due by March 15

 • Fall semester: applications due by June 15